Kfirul/Swipe-N-Borrow/README.md

 For a detailed project description and screenshots, please refer to the [project documentation](#project-description-and-screenshots).

-## Usage

-**Note:** The app is not live currently and requires setup.

-1. Create a new Firebase Project (with Firestore Database) on [Firebase Console](https://console.firebase.google.com/) and configure it with the app.
-2. Set up a Node.js and Firebase CLI environment to deploy the Cloud Functions.
-3. Set up a cron job to trigger the "updateFine" function daily through an HTTPS request.

-Refer to YouTube tutorials, online guides, and official documentation for assistance in project setup.
-A recommended starting point is the [Cloud Firestore Android Tutorial](https://youtube.com/playlist?list=PLrnPJCHvNZuDrSqu-dKdDi3Q6nM-VUyxD).

 ## Tools Used

 * [Android Studio](https://developer.android.com/studio) : Primary IDE for Android App Development using Java.
 * [Cloud Firestore](https://firebase.google.com/products/firestore) : The Database used for storing data in the form of Collections and Documents.
-* [Firebase Cloud Messaging](https://firebase.google.com/products/cloud-messaging) : Used for sending Push Notifications to specified users using FCM Tokens.
-* [Cloud Functions](https://firebase.google.com/products/functions) : Used for real-time monitoring of the database and listening to certain triggers for taking required actions.
 * [Firebase Authentication](https://firebase.google.com/products/auth) : Used to maintain Accounts and perform Login and Signup Actions.
-* [cron-job.org](https://cron-job.org/en/): Used for scheduling Cloud Functions through HTTPS Requests.

 ## Contributing
 You are welcome to contribute :